mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 # Simple Example

-Consider this simple example of an entity-relationship model, how would we distribute these entities to multiple workers?
+Given this simple example of an entity-relationship model, how would we distribute these entities to multiple workers?

 {{< graph basic `Tip: Select any of the entities and the diagram will highlight which relationships are also processed.`>}}
     var nodes = new vis.DataSet([